How to remove the OperativeMachine adware?

 What is OperativeMachine?

-One more reason not to have apps like OperativeMachine installed on a browser and/or the operating system is that it could be designed to gather browsing data (IP addresses, geolocations, entered search queries, addresses of visited pages) and/or even sensitive information.
-In such case gathered data could be monetized by selling it to third parties (potentially cyber criminals), or in other ways which means users may become victims of identity theft, encounter problems related to web browsing safety, online privacy, or other issues.
+OperativeMachine might also gather browsing data (IP addresses, geolocations, entered search queries, addresses of visited pages) and even private, sensitive information.
+The data could be monetized by selling it to third parties (potentially, cyber criminals) or in other ways.
+Therefore, users might become victims of identity theft, encounter problems relating to browsing safety and online privacy, and experience other issues.

 Name | Ads by OperativeMachine |